-Marco Antonio Martínez García, Mexico is a reporter that specializes in politics and environment topics.
+Marco Antonio Martínez García, Mexico is a reporter specializing in politics and environment topics.
 He graduated from the National Autonomous University of Mexico (UNAM) and has 12 years of experience in journalism.
 He has worked in the newspapers Reforma, El Economista, El Universal and El Centro.
 He has also collaborated with the Instituto Mexicano de la radio, and the magazine Chilango.
 He is coauthor of the book “Horas Infaustas.
-La tragedia del news Divine,” published in 2009.
+La tragedia del News Divine,” published in 2009.